 Red Carpet Week is the May Workshop week in New Orleans which includes special emphasis given to hosting extension center students.
 Some special events include, but are not limited to, chapel led by the President, Campus Life activities, a couple of FREE meals (New Orleans style), possible city tour, and other family activities.
 We encourage each of our extension center students to attend at least one Red Carpet Week during their seminary training so that they have an opportunity to build relationships with main campus professors, gain a broader understanding of the seminary, engage in campus life, and experience some of the New Orleans cuisine and culture.
 Usually, Red Carpet Week occurs the third week of May following the completion of May graduation exercises.

-Workshop Registration deadlines usually occur one month prior to the workshop and all individual workshop deadlines are listed on the graduate and undergraduate workshop schedules (click the appropriate link to view the schedule).
+Workshop Registration deadlines is the same as the regular class registration deadline.
+After May graduation worships deadlines are listed on the graduate and undergraduate workshop schedules (click the appropriate link to view the schedule).
 Each student registered for a workshop is responsible for visiting the workshop schedule to download the course syllabus to complete course pre-assignments and purchase textbooks prior to arrival for a workshop.

 Each student is responsible for making travel, housing, and meal arrangements for a New Orleans campus workshop.
 Reasonable housing options such as dormitories, Mission Lab housing, and hotel-style rooms exist on the main campus and each student may contact Providence House to make room reservations.
 Check to make sure the cafeteria is open the week of your workshop.